 Nearly 40% of the survey respondents reported that they have left their stove on unintentionally within the past year.

-The results of this survey question indicate that there is a significant need to implement a solution to not only reduce anxiety of people who leave the home thinking they left their stove on, but also saving people from burning their houses down.
+The results of this survey down.

+Fwejfioefwjiofwejio

 2: We are in an age where more people are cooking

 More than 70% of respondents cook dinner more so than any other meal.
 Only 8% responded that they cook lunch the most which is expected as we surveyed working professionals and students.